sagniknitr/LearnCV/README.md

-# LearnCV
+# cyborg-image_processing-gui
-A QT based GUI tool for learning Computer Vision/ Image Processing.
-Based on OpenCV kernels.
+A Qt based GUI developed for testing OpenCV functions faster and comparing results easily.
+It helps to explain image processing operations in while taking classes on image processing or computer vision.